-4.4 Energy Recovery
+22.4.3 Energy Recovery

 The practice of energy recovery involves recovering and using energy generated from waste.

-Opportunities to implement energy recovery practices as part of the Lindeman Island Great Barrier Reef Resort are limited.
+Opportunities to implement energy recovery practices as part of the Lindeman Great Barrier Reef Resort are limited.
 Although technologies exist to recover energy from waste through incineration or gasification, these technologies have relatively high capital costs.
-Furthermore, such systems typically do not deal well with variable moisture content and composition of feedstock, which is an issue for Lindeman Island given the relatively small quantities of waste generated, would require the use of a broad range of feedstock material to make the system viable.
-Incineration also has the potential to release various pollutants to the air and is generally inconsistent with the 'clean' and 'green' image promoted by the Lindeman Island Resort.

-Similarly, the establishment of an Island landfill for putrescible waste and extraction of methane gas for electricity generation is not considered appropriate due to the relatively high capital costs, small quantities of putrescible waste generated, environmentally sensitive nature of the Island, limited land availability and proximity of sensitive receivers.
+Furthermore, such systems typically do not deal well with variable moisture content and composition of feedstock, which is an issue for Lindeman Island given the relatively small guantities of waste generated, and the broad range of feedstock material required to make the system viable.
+Incineration also has the potential to release various pollutants to the air and is generally inconsistent with the 'clean' and 'green' image promoted by the resort.
+Similarly, the establishment of an island landfill for putrescible waste and extraction of methane gas for electricity generation is not considered appropriate due to the relatively high capital costs, small quantities of putrescible waste generated, environmentally sensitive nature of the island, limited land availability and proximity of sensitive receivers.
 Given the relatively small scale of the sewage treatment plant and highly variable loads associated with variable occupancy rates, energy recovery from methane generated by the sewage treatment process is also considered to be unfeasible at this time.

-Small-scale production of biodiesel from green and organic waste for use in vehicles operated by the Lindeman resort may comprise an energy recovery option for future investigation once more accurate data relating to the composition and volumes of suitable organic source materials generated on the Island are known.
+Smallscale production of biodiesel from green and organic waste for use in vehicles operated by the resort may comprise an energy recovery option for future investigation once more accurate data relating to the composition and volumes of suitable organic source materials generated on the island are known.

-4.5 Waste Disposal
+22.4.4 Waste Disposal

 Waste disposal refers to the final deposit of waste when the material is of no further use and may involve disposal to landfill or thermal destruction (i.e. incineration).
 Disposal is considered the least preferred waste management option, but when required, it is important to select a method of disposal that causes the least harm to the environment.

-The disposal or incineration of wastes on the Island is generally not considered a viable option for the Lindeman Island Resort due to the environmentally sensitive nature of the Island and surrounding areas.
+The disposal or incineration of wastes on the island is generally not considered a viable option for the Lindeman Great Barrier Reef Resort due to the environmentally sensitive nature of the island and surrounding areas.
 The operation of a landfill is not considered appropriate due to the environmental risks associated with contaminated leachate potentially entering groundwater and surface water, potential odour nuisance issues and relatively high costs associated with establishing and managing a landfill.
-Accordingly, no disposal or incineration of solid wastes will occur on the Island.

-Some discharge of excess treated wastewater via ocean outfall may occur during periods of prolonged wet weather when demand for recycled water for irrigation is not sufficient to utilise all wastewater generated by the resort.
+Accordingly, no disposal or incineration of solid wastes will occur on the island.
+Some discharge of excess treated wastewater from the site may be required during periods of prolonged wet weather when demand for recycled water for irrigation is not sufficient to utilise all wastewater generated by the resort.
 In this case, wastewater will be treated prior to disposal to meet the quality standards specified by project approval conditions.
-Further details on proposed wastewater management, including reuse of recycled water for irrigation and toilet flushing, and discharge of excess treated wastewater via ocean outfall are contained in the Infrastructure Report prepared by Cardno, 2016.
+Further details on proposed wastewater management, including reuse of recycled water for irrigation and toilet flushing, and discharge of excess treated wastewater are contained in Appendix O - Water Infrastructure Assessment.